 What is PIPA?

-PIPA is an inspection scheme set up by the inflatable play industry to ensure that children’s inflatable play equipment conforms to recognised standards.
-All four of the industry’s trade associations have co-operated in setting up the scheme and it is wholeheartedly supported by the Health and Safety Executive (HSE) who were consulted at every stage of the scheme’s development.
+PIPA is an inspection scheme set up by the inflatable play industry to ensure that inflatable play equipment conforms to recognised standards.

 Why do we need a scheme?

-While inflatable play is normally a very safe and good way for children to exercise whilst having fun, poorly designed or badly worn equipment can increase the risk of injury to users.
+While inflatable play is normally a very safe and a good way to exercise whilst having fun, poorly designed or badly worn equipment can increase the risk of injury to users.

-Under the Health and Safety at Work etc Act 1974 manufacturers, hirers, operators and users have a responsibility to ensure minimum risk.
+Under the Health and Safety at Work etc Act 1974 (HASAWA), manufacturers, hirers, operators and users have a responsibility to ensure minimum risk.
 Clearly that risk is more easily managed if the equipment conforms to accepted standards.
-PIPA provides a means for everyone in the supply chain to know that the equipment itself is safe, both on initial use and throughout its life.
+PIPA provides a means for everyone in the supply chain to know that the equipment itself is safe - both on initial use and throughout its life.

-BS EN 14960:2006, the European standard that most manufacturers and some operators now work to, is the standard to which inflatable play equipment is tested through the PIPA scheme.
-British Standards are not the law but following them is regarded as “best practice” and would usually be sufficient to demonstrate compliance with the Health & Safety at Work Act.
-The HSE cited BS EN 14960:2006 in a successful prosecution in May 2009.
+BS EN 14960:2013, the European standard that most manufacturers and some operators now work to, is the standard to which inflatable play equipment is tested through the PIPA scheme.
+British standards are not the law but following them is regarded as “best practice” and would usually be sufficient to demonstrate compliance with HASAWA.

 How does the scheme work?

 Each piece of conforming equipment supplied by a reputable manufacturer or importer is “tagged” with a unique number which stays with the inflatable throughout its life.